Azhar-max/manox/DEPLOYMENT_GUIDE.md

 5. Restrict the API key to your domain for security
 6. Add the API key to your frontend environment variables

-## Step 3: Frontend Deployment (Vercel)
+## Step 3: Frontend Deployment (Netlify)

 1. Push your code to GitHub
-2. Sign up/in to [Vercel](https://vercel.com/)
+2. Sign up/in to [Netlify](https://netlify.com/)
-3. Create a new project and import your GitHub repository
+3. Create a new site and import your GitHub repository
 4. Set the build settings:
-   - Build Command: `npm run build`
+   - Build command: `npm run build`
-   - Output Directory: `dist`
+   - Publish directory: `dist`
-   - Install Command: `npm install`
+   - Base directory: `frontend`
-5. Add environment variables in the Vercel dashboard
+5. Add environment variables in the Netlify dashboard
-6. Deploy the project
+6. Deploy the site

 ## Step 4: Backend Deployment (Render)